 It is also a good idea to ask any prospective therapists about their past and current/ ongoing professional training (at what level, how many hours?), their qualifications, and their ongoing investment in supervision (frequency of supervision, ratio of hours).
 Also enquire about whether they have had an in-depth clinical placement as part of their training.
 The psychotherapists own personal commitment to their own ongoing psychotherapy is important (how many hours, is it ongoing).
 Interview them, ask as many questions as is feasibly possible.
 If they tell you these things don’t matter – you will, of course, know that this is NOT the person for you.

 It’s about personal qualities too

-Remember that AT LEAST 50% of the work in psychotherapy is down to the personality and personal traits of the person who is the psychotherapist and on the relationship created between client and psychotherapist.
-This depends on how much the client can trust the therapist and feel that the therapist has deep empathy and unconditional positive regard for them (whatever the client reveals about what they feel, think, say or do).
-Someone once told me the ‘fruits of the spirit’ of such a person are one who is shows love, joy, peace, patience, kindness, goodness, faithfulness, humility and self-control.
+Did you know that AT LEAST 50% of the work in psychotherapy is down to the personality and personal traits of the person who is the psychotherapist and what matters is the relationship created between client and psychotherapist.
+It is about how much you can trust the therapist and feel that the therapist has deep empathy and unconditional positive regard for you.
+You may be telling this person things that you have never told anyone else (things about what you feel, think, say or do) and no matter what, you must feel that this person radiates a kind of ‘love’ towards you, unconditional positive regard.
+It is all about feeling safe and held.